 Method 1: when the aircraft has landed, push and hold the throttle stick down.
 The motors will stop after three seconds.

-Method 2: when the aircraft has landed, push the throttle stick down, and perform the same CSC that was used to start the motors.
+Method 2: when the aircraft has landed, push the throttle stick down, and perform the same CSC that was used to start the motors for 2 s.
 Release both sticks once the motors have stopped.

 Method 2